homemadearcade/zero/notes/TECHDOCUMENT.md

 --
 PHASER

 Phaser keeps spawned object in some sort of memory pool between 'reloading' the scene.
 I tested via profiler.
-Even if you destroy all objects, phaser still is slower next time you boot.
+Even if you destroy all entityInstance, phaser still is slower next time you boot.
 You have to turn game off and turn it on again.

 -----